-8 ways mobile analytics helps you build a better app
+8 ways mobile analytics helps you build a better app: Examples from Mixpanel customers

 It’s a dog-eat-dog world out there, at least when it comes to mobile apps.
-Almost 9 million apps worldwide jostle for users’ attention, driving 257 billion downloads worldwide in 2023.
-And where there’s user attention, there’s revenue to be had: According to Statista, gross consumer mobile app spending amounted to 171 billion U.S. dollars in 2023.
+137.8 billion apps and games were downloaded in 2024.
+And where there’s user attention, there’s revenue to be had.
+According to Statista, gross consumer mobile app spending reached an estimated 40.9 billion U.S. dollars in Q2 2025 alone, an 11.5% increase compared to the same quarter in 2024.

-So while product managers and app builders have everything to play for, attracting—and retaining—mobile app users can be tough.
-Our latest Mixpanel Benchmarks Report found that across five core app verticals, average first-week retention rates for digital products across industries, the majority of which were accessed on mobile, fell from 50% to 28% between 2022 and 2023.
+So while product managers and app builders have everything to play for, attracting and retaining mobile app users can be tough.
+Our 2024 Mixpanel Benchmarks Report found that across five core app verticals, average first-week retention rates for digital products across industries, the majority of which were accessed on mobile, fell from 50% to 28% between 2022 and 2023.
 Average user growth rates hovered under 2.5%.

-Mobile analytics platforms capture data from mobile app and mobile web app visitors to identify unique users, track their journeys, record their behavior, and report on the app’s performance.
+Mobile analytics captures data from mobile app and mobile web app visitors to identify unique users, track their journeys, record their behavior, and report on the app’s performance.
 The platforms then present this information in dashboards pulled from integrated data sources.

 - What draws visitors to the mobile site or app